UTV2

-UTV2 was a television channel, owned by Ulster Television plc (now Wireless Group).
+UTV2 was a television channel, owned by Ulster Television plc (now News Broadcasting).
 The channel was on digital terrestrial television and NTL cable in Northern Ireland.

 History

 On 30 March 1998, with digital television set to launch in the UK later that year, UTV announced it intended to launch "a new regionally focused digital channel" in spring 1999.

 The channel launched on 28 June 1999 as TV You.
 The schedule mostly consisted of a simulcast with ITV2 as broadcast in England, Wales and the Scottish Borders.
 The channel also broadcast various archived programmes from UTV.
 In contrast to ITV2, TV You did not carry any advertising due to its low viewership.
-The channel was rebranded as UTV2 in 2000.
+The channel was rebranded as UTV2 at the end of 2000, in order to align itself with ITV2, but would not remove its local programming.

 UTV2 closed on 22 January 2002 following a deal with ITV Digital and was replaced by ITV2.